Scott domain: Explanation

 Scott domains are intended to represent partial algebraic data, ordered by information content.
 An element $x \in D$ is a piece of data that might not be fully defined.
 The statement $x \leq y$ means "$y$ contains all the information that $x$ does".
+The bottom element is the element containing no information at all.
+Compact elements are the elements representing a finite amount of information.

 With this interpretation we can see that the supremum $\bigvee X$ of a subset $X \subseteq D$ is the element that contains all the information that any element of $X$ contains, but no more.
 Obviously such a supremum only exists (i.e., makes sense) provided $X$ does not contain inconsistent information; hence the domain is directed and bounded complete, but not all suprema necessarily exist.
 The algebraicity axiom essentially ensures that all elements get all their information from (non-strictly) lower down in the ordering; in particular, the jump from compact or "finite" to non-compact or "infinite" elements does not covertly introduce any extra information that cannot be reached at some finite stage.
-The bottom element is the supremum of the empty set, i.e. the element containing no information at all; its existence is implied by bounded completeness, since, vacuously, the empty set has an upper bound in any non-empty poset.

 On the other hand, the infimum $\bigwedge X$ is the element that contains all the information that is shared by all elements of $X$, and no less.
 If $X$ contains no consistent information, then its elements have no information in common and so its infimum is $\bot$.
 In this way all non-empty infima exist, but not all infima are necessarily interesting.

 This definition in terms of partial data allows an algebra to be defined as the limit of a sequence of increasingly more defined partial algebras—in other words a fixed point of an operator that adds progressively more information to the algebra.
 For more information, see Domain theory.